 Tutor Ambassadors / Classroom Visits

 Upon request, the Writing Center can send a tutor or staff member to a particular class to facilitate classroom activities or simply to introduce Writing Center services and programs to the students.
 These visits may last anywhere from five to thirty minutes depending on the needs of the instructor.
 Our tutors do a really great job with this!
-To request a virtual visit, please complete the survey:
+To request a class visit, please contact the Director.

 If you want to identify specific students who could benefit from continued writing center support, please let us know how we can assist you and the student.